 - Hard and semi-hard cheese (cheddar, gouda, provolone, Swiss, etc.): 7–8 grams of protein and 0.5–1.5 grams of carbs per ounce (28 grams)

 - Soft cheese (Brie, Camembert, feta, blue cheese, queso blanco, etc.): 4–6 grams of protein and 0–1 of gram carb per ounce (28 grams)

 - Peanut or almond butter: 7–8 grams of protein and 4 grams of net carbs per 2 tablespoons (32 grams)

 Keep in mind that you’ll get small amounts of protein from vegetables as well.
 Most vegetables provide about 2 grams of protein per cup.

 We recommend getting protein through real food rather than protein powders, bars or shakes.

-We also don’t think it’s a good idea to eat soy very often, if ever.
-Although controversial, the research to date suggests their phytoestrogens (plant compounds with weak estrogenic activity) may potentially stimulate the growth of some cancers, depending on the amount consumed, genetics, and other factors.
+Regarding soy products, some caution may be advisable.
+Although controversial, weak research suggests their phytoestrogens (plant compounds with weak estrogenic activity) may potentially stimulate the growth of some cancers, depending on the amount consumed, genetics, and other factors.3

 3. Have 1-3 servings of very-low-carb vegetables at least twice a day